abeershboul/reading-notes/class5.md

 ## What is the single responsibility principle and how does it apply to components?

-### It mans that each component should be responsible for doing only one thing
+### It mans that each component should be responsible for doing only one thing?

 ## What does it mean to build a ‘static’ version of your application?